 |Other Religions||Imarus, Sarreth, Daramis|

-Dunlyn, like most grumman cities, is not walled.
+Dunlyn is the capital city of Khenshire and, considered by many, to be the heart and soul of grumman culture.
+Like most grumman cities, it is not walled.
 Rather, it is an overgrown town.
-More down-home and a little less pretentious than Jannerus, another Grumman capitol, Dunlyn consists of several hundred log and stone buildings scattered along the center of a large river valley.
+Dunlyn consists of several hundred log and stone buildings clustered together at the center of a large river valley.
 Numerous bridges span the river at several points through town.
-The area is dotted with small forests, rolling hills and grasslands.
+The area is dotted with farms, small forests, rolling hills and grasslands.
 The Sentinel Mountains frame the horizon in the background.
 The grum are fond of nature and this is apparent in the numerous gardens and fields of flowers awash with color.

 The Council Hall

 As the Capital building and meeting place of the Dunlyn Council, this comfortable little festhaus is kept immaculately clean and tidy.
 Rather than a great marble tower or similar contrivance, The Council Hall takes the form of a simple stone and wood tavern.
 During the regular meetings, Council members discuss and debate the problems of the day in a friendly manner while enjoying fresh honey biscuits and an ale or three.

 An ancient grum by the name of Old Toff serves as magistrate and sits on the court, hearing disputes and passing judgement.
 The crime rate is low here and so much issues that are resolved in court are property disputes, trade deals and the like.